1-anita-h/SoCPhysicalDesign-VSDWorkshop/README.md

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/17_chip_area.png)

-# Design and Characterize one library cell using Magic Layout tool and ngspice
+# Library cell Characterization using Magic Layout tool and ngspice

 For SPICE simulations clone *[git link](https://github.com/kunalg123/ngspice_labs/)*.
 To see inv SPICE deck, go the ngspice_labs directory, open the inv.spice file to know the width of PMOS and NMOS transistors.
 SPICE deck has list of circuit nodes and the elements between them, generates a series of nodal equations, and solves for the voltages,  statements identifying which mode(s) the circuit should solve for: DC, AC, or transient analysis.